FuturePortal/CIMonitor/docs/setup/password-projection.md

 # Password protection

-If you host your CIMonitor on the public internet, you want to use password projection.
+If you host your CIMonitor on the public internet, you want to use password protection.
 Without password protection everyone is able to submit events to your CIMonitor, and remove them.

 All status manipulating actions (adding, removing, editing) will require a password when set.
 Fetching the latest